cs1302uga/cs1302-tutorials/uml/uml.md

 | ![extends](img/extends.svg)       | Solid line; unfilled triangle arrowhead.  | `Child` extends `Parent`               |
 | ![implements](img/implements.svg) | Dashed line; unfilled triangle arrowhead. | `SomeClass` implements `SomeInterface` |

-**It may seem nit picky,** but each of these arrows is visually different with respect to its line and its arrowhead!
+**It may seem nitpicky,** but each of these arrows is visually different with respect to its line and its arrowhead!

 ## UML Software and Tools

 Before you continue reading, it's important to note that you do not need a special program to work with UML.
-It's quite possible (and encouraged) that you practice drawing UML digrams by hand either on paper or in your note-taking software.
+It's quite possible (and encouraged) that you practice drawing UML diagrams by hand either on paper or in your note-taking software.
 The purpose of a UML class diagram is to help visualize multiple classes and their relationships.
 Over the years, we've seen many students skip directly to using UML software and get frustrated.
 Since these programs have a learning curve, students spend too much time trying to